annotation/text-fabric/docs/Create/Convert.md

                 These features are added to node *m*, which must have been obtained by an earlier `cv` action.

+                **If a feature value is `None` it will not be added!**

                 To add **edge features**, use `cv.edge`.

                 You need to pass two nodes, *mFrom* and *mTo*.
                 Together these specify an edge, and the features will be applied to this edge.

+                You may pass values that are `None`, and a corresponding edge will be created.
+                If for all pairs *mFrom*, *mTo* the value is `None`, an edge without values will be created.
+For every *mFrom*, such a feature essentially specifies a set of nodes `{` *mTo* `}`.

                 The features are passed as a list of keyword arguments.

+                To retrieve feature values, use `cv.get(feature, n)`, where `feature` is the name of the feature, and `n` is the node.

+                For edge features use `cv.get(feature, nFrom, nTo)`.

+        ???+ hint "Unlinked nodes"
+            If you construct non-slot nodes without linking them to slots, they will be removed when TF validates the collective result of the action methods.
+            For each node type it will be reported which nodes are still unlinked.
+            But this information may be too terse to do something about it.

+            For that reason there is an action method which does nothing, but returns the slots to which a node is currently linked: use

+            ```python
+            cv.linked(node)
+            ```

         ???+ hint "Example"
             Follow the [conversion tutorial]({{tutnb}}/text-fabric/convert.ipynb)